tdegeus/GooseMPL/README.md

 ## Overview

 Matplotlib has a very convenient way to customize plots while minimizing the amount of customized code needed for this.
-In employs easy-to-switch plotting styles with the same parameters as a `matplotlibrc` file.
+It employs easy-to-switch plotting styles with the same parameters as a `matplotlibrc` file.
 The only thing needed to switch styles is:

 ```python
 import matplotlib.pyplot as plt
 plt.style.use('name_of_custom_style')
 ```

 A number of styles are available.
-To list them use: `plt.style.available`.
+To list them use `plt.style.available`.

 Also, one can use one's own style.
 This is a text-file `name_of_custom_style.mplstyle` stored in a sub-directory `stylelib` of the Matplotlib configuration directory; e.g.: